bencoveney/quiz-app/README.md

 - `rows.tsx`
 - `wrapper.tsx`

+### Styles

 For managing styles I opted to use CSS modules, as they are well supported in `esbuild` and allow native CSS rules to be easily associated with React components.

+`index.module.css` includes a basic global reset stylesheet.
+Some common theme spacing/color values have been pulled out into CSS variables.
+There are rudimentary responsive styles for mobile devices.

 ### Hooks